 It’s unlikely that Cihangir will forget Feridun anytime soon, and Cemal’s presence will help solidify his father’s memory.
 But we often forget how important street vendors are and may not realize how lucky we are to have these stalwarts on our side, against all odds.
 Street vendors are the most vulnerable to the elements and unprotected from potential disaster.
 Whatever happens on the street can happen to them.
 Our transactions with street vendors are often abrupt and occur in a rush, and we neglect the invaluable services they provide day and night.

 Since Feridun was famed for his generosity, we decided it would be only appropriate to try and give back.
 Cemal is paying $120 a month in rent to the municipality for the cart, no small expense given the long hours and small profit margins that simit sellers endure.
-With your help, we hope to raise enough money to pay his rent for a year (please visit this page in our online store to donate).
+With your help, we hope to raise enough money to pay his rent for a year.
 All proceeds will go directly to Cemal, ensuring he will be able to maintain his father’s treasured legacy.